SoLetsCode/pokemon-word-display/README.md

 -Created using poke api to grab names
 -user inputs word, if word matches score will go up and the word will dissapear.
 -incorrect inputs increase the error

+Cool techniques used
--used random number generator to implement unique IDs for the pokemon names
+-used random number generator to implement unique IDs for the pokemon names to aid removal -used CSS transistions to make a timer animation

 features to the implemented
 -style button